 • Improper administration of anesthesia during surgery

-Experts may disagree on whether a specific act or omission constitutes as medical malpractice, so having an experienced attorney on your side that understands the complex laws regarding medical malpractice is important.
+Experts may disagree on whether a specific act or omission constitutes medical malpractice, so having an experienced attorney on your side who understands the complex laws regarding medical malpractice is important.

 How Much Are Medical Malpractice Settlements Worth?